vmgwembere/fine-dining-recipes/README.md

 MongoDB
 mLab
 Heroku
-4 Workflow
 Create new database on mlab.com

+## Testing

-## Heroku Deployment
+## Deployment

 Create a new app on heroku.com

 Login to heroku with email and password

-$ heroku login
-Add heroku remote
+heroku login Add heroku remote

-$ heroku git:remote
-Add requirements.txt
+heroku git:remote Add requirements.txt

-$ sudo pip3 freeze --local > requirements.txt
-Add Procfile (this tells heroku what to do with the project)
+sudo pip3 freeze --local > requirements.txt Add Procfile (this tells heroku what to do with the project)

-$ echo web: python run.py > Procfile
-Git commit and push to heroku remote
+echo web: python run.py > Procfile Git commit and push to heroku remote

-$ git add Procfile
-$ git ci -m 'Add requirements.txt and Procfile'
-$ git push -u heroku master
-Set up dynos
+git add Procfile $ git ci -m 'Add requirements.txt and Procfile' $ git push -u heroku master Set up dynos

-$ heroku ps:scale web=1
-Setup config variables on heroku dashboard
+heroku ps:scale web=1 Setup config variables on heroku dashboard

+## Credits

+Code-Institute-Solutions/flask-mongo-task-manager

+### Content
+-

+### Media
+- The photos used in this site were obtained from pixabay

+### Acknowledgements

+- I received inspiration for this project from code institute mini project